A Survey of Dataset Refinement for Problems in Computer Vision Datasets

+In addition to the above approach, feature representation also can be used to select data. \citet{parvaneh2022active} proposed an Active Learning by FeAture Mixing (ALFA-Mix) method that identifies unlabelled instances with sufficiently distinct features by looking for prediction inconsistencies resulting from interventions on their representations.
+This method has advantages for large tasks with a large number of classes and in low data regimes.

-\textbf{Auto-metric learning methods.} The metrics used in above methods are manually designed based on human experience and prior assumptions, and thus their performance are severely limited by the experience of the researcher.
+\textbf{Auto-metric learning methods.} The metrics used in the above methods are manually designed based on human experience and prior assumptions.
+Thus, the performances of those methods are severely limited by the experience of the researcher.
 In contrast to them, there is a lot of work focused on auto-metric learning.
-They are trying to design measurers with deep architectures that automatically learn how to measure the importance of each data, but may need more data in the training.
-Different learning modes are introduced to active learning, including meta learning and reinforcement learning, as shown in Fig.~\ref{3ALs} (b) and (c).
+They are trying to design measurers with deep architectures that automatically learn how to measure the importance of each data but may need more data during the training.
+Different learning modes are introduced to active learning, including meta-learning and reinforcement learning, as shown in Fig.~\ref{3ALs} (b) and (c).
 Meta learning, which aims to obtain higher training performances with fewer training samples, is introduced to form the meta learning measurer \cite{ravi2017optimization, contardo2017meta, ravi2018meta}.
-The meta learning measurer outputs the importance of the unlabeled samples, but not the prediction error.
+The meta learning measurer outputs the importance of the unlabeled samples but not the prediction error.
 After ranking the importance of unlabeled samples, the top $n$ samples are usually selected and labeled.
-Reinforcement learning is introduced in \cite{fang2017learning} to flexibly and quickly tune the selection policy based on the external feedback.
-The comparison of standard AL, AL with meta learning and reinforced AL pipelines is shown in Fig.~\ref{3ALs}.
+Reinforcement learning is introduced in \cite{fang2017learning} to flexibly and quickly tune the selection policy based on external feedback.
+The comparison of standard AL, AL with meta learning, and reinforced AL pipelines are shown in Fig.~\ref{3ALs}.
 Unlike the traditional hand-designed policies of AL, measurers and selectors in AL with meta learning pipeline and reinforced AL pipeline have well-designed deep network structures.
-This shifts the spotlight on how to design an effective manual strategy to how to design an effective network structure.
+This shifts the spotlight from how to design an effective manual strategy to how to design an effective network structure.
 While network structures are generally rich and complex, they can effectively take into account the uncertainty and diversity of data during automatic learning.
-Besides, to train those measurers and selectors well, the structure of the training set needs to be reformed before training \cite{liu2021survey}.
+Besides, to train these measurers and selectors well, the structure of the training set needs to be reformed before training \cite{liu2021survey}.